Antioxidants have been the buzzword in the health circles in recent years. Are antioxidants really such a wonderful thing? Let’s unlock the mystery.

 Smoking

-These factors have been associated with a number of diseases, including cancer, cardiovascular disease, and diabetes.
+These factors have been associated with several diseases, including cancer, cardiovascular disease, and diabetes.

 How antioxidants counteract free radical damage

 Antioxidants reduce the effects of free radicals on the body.
 Free radicals have an odd number of electrons.
 The free radicals attach to the cells in your body, resulting in cellular damage, which can cause chronic diseases and illnesses.
-Antioxidants counteract the damage caused by free radicals in a number of ways.
-Let’s look at how incorporating more antioxidant-rich foods in your diet along with taking vitamin and mineral supplements can improve your health.
+Antioxidants counteract the damage caused by free radicals in several ways.
+Let's look at how incorporating more antioxidant-rich foods into your diet and taking vitamin and mineral supplements can improve your health.

 Antioxidants defend the body against free radicals and oxidative stress.
-Free radicals are produced during the process of oxidation.
-Oxidation is a chemical process that transfers hydrogen or electrons from a substance to an oxidizing agent.
-This chemical reaction produces free radicals.
+Free radicals are produced during oxidation, a chemical reaction that transfers hydrogen or electrons from a substance to an oxidizing agent.

-When the defense mechanism of the body fails to control the number of free radicals, they can start chain reactions that may result in damage or death of the cells.
-Antioxidants disrupt these chain reactions by removing free radical intermediates and prevent other oxidation reactions.
+When the body's defense mechanism fails to control the number of free radicals, it can start chain reactions that may damage or kill the cells.
+Antioxidants disrupt these chain reactions by removing free radical intermediates and preventing other oxidation reactions.

-Free radicals have an odd number of electrons, which causes them to attach to healthy cells and remove an electron, resulting in cellular damage and destruction.
-Antioxidants work by donating an electron so cellular damage will not occur.
+Free radicals have an odd number of electrons, which causes them to attach to healthy cells and remove an electron, causing cellular damage and destruction.
+Antioxidants work by donating an electron so that cellular damage will not occur.
 They also protect the body by blocking free radicals.

 Promoting balanced oxidation